Together in Electric Dreams: Background

 Originally released to advertise the film, "Together in Electric Dreams" quickly overshadowed the original film, and became a success in its own right.
 Oakey stated that it is ironic that a track that took literally ten minutes to record would become a worldwide hit, while some of his Human League material that took over a year to record did not.

 "Together in Electric Dreams" is set in the key of E♭ major in common time with a tempo of 130 beats per minute.

-Instruments used on the track included a Roland Jupiter-8 and a LinnDrum.
+Instruments used on the track included a Roland Jupiter-8, a triangle and a LinnDrum.

+Critical reception

+Upon its release as a single, Dave Ling of Number One noted that "Giorgio supplies the dazzling synthwork and Oakey lends his voice to a surprisingly catchy song" and added that the guitar solo "adds a touch of variation and originality".
+Denis Kilcommons of the Huddersfield Daily Examiner praised it as "very electric, very good" with a "high-powered metronomic rhythm emcompass[ing] a tightly controlled song".
+Brian Chin, writing for Billboards "Dance Trax" column, praised the song as "almost too perfect a pop-disco record and a natural for the Eurodisco crowd".

+Pedro of Record Mirror felt the collaboration was disappointing and called the song "not the titanic musical equivalent of King Kong vs. Godzilla but rather the chance to get in on the Hollywood film bonanza".
+Gavin Martin, writing for the NME, was also critical, describing it as "a mess" from two musicians "well past their peak".
+He added that it's "workaday Moroder with Hysteria-era Oakey, the latter painfully straddling the allure of the synth singles bar and a new love for the pasty dynamics of idiot rock guitar blarge".

 Music video

 The promotional video was originally designed to promote the film Electric Dreams rather than the song, and this was how most viewers in the United States would see it.
 In the United Kingdom, where the original film was a flop, the promotional video was perceived to be a music video first, and often erroneously a Human League video.

 Like many film soundtrack promos, the video splices key scenes from the film with footage of Oakey.
 In addition, other promotional scenes were created especially for the video: an Electric Dreams signboard is seen behind Oakey twice, the actual poster is seen behind him on the freeway and the computer from the film is seen relaxing on the beach.
 Oakey is seen being driven around what is purportedly San Francisco (actually Los Angeles) singing the lyrics.
 The video concludes with a sock puppet parody of the MGM Lion on a television screen, on a beach.
 Moroder himself makes a cameo appearance, as the boss of the radio station taken over by the computer.